yongololo/tuto_carto/README.md

 <p align="center">How to use QGIS2Web Plugin</p>

-A simple tutorial ro show  how to used QGIS2Web plugin to publish in github or ftp server or lizmap credit @CartOng
+A simple tutorial ro show  how to used QGIS2Web plugin to publish in github or ftp server or lizmap source : @CartOng

 ## Development
 Running demo for development: